postsharp/postsharp-emails/Markdown/CreatingAspects/cr1.md

 # Creating Custom Aspects: An Introduction

-Whilst Metalama has a large number of pre-built aspects (available through downloadable libraries) it is impossible to cater for every scenario that developers' may want to cover.
+While Metalama offers a large number of pre-built aspects available through downloadable libraries, it's not possible to cater to every scenario that developers may encounter.

-When a developer comes across a situation where an aspect would be extremely beneficial but there isn't a ready made one available then the solution is to create a custom aspect to fulfil the immediate requirement.
+When a developer finds a situation where an aspect would be highly beneficial, but there isn't a pre-made one available, the solution is to create a custom aspect to meet the immediate need.

-The function of an aspect is can be divided into two basic areas, adding additional code at compile time to provide a particular functionality or to provide compile and pre-compile time validation of your codebase.
-The first thing to do then is to decide which part of the codebase the aspect is to target.
+An aspect's function can be divided into two basic areas: adding additional code at compile time to provide a specific functionality, or to provide compile and pre-compile time validation of your codebase.
+The first step is to decide which part of the codebase the aspect should target.

-If we want to target types in the codebase then the basic signature of a custom aspect would look like this.
+If we want to target types in the codebase, the basic signature of a custom aspect would look like this:

 ```c#
 using Metalama.Framework.Aspects;